SoarGroup/SoarGroup.github.io/docs/development/soar/BasicKernelTerminology.md

 union!!), wmes, productions, instantiations, preferences, and (eventually) memory pools.

-*   symbol_struct is in symtab.h, everything in soar boils down to some kind of symbol.
-See Development/ Symbol for details.
+*   `symbol_struct` is in `symtab.h`, everything in Soar boils down to some kind of symbol.
-*   wme_struct is in wmem.h, defines the working memory elements of an agent
+*   `wme_struct` is in `wmem.h`, defines the working memory elements of an agent
-*   production_struct is in production.h, these are the productions as loaded into Soar and stored in the rete. instantiations are in instantiation.h, these store the bindings of productions as they are matched in the rete.
-Instantiations whose conditions all
+*   `production_struct` is in `production.h`, these are the productions as loaded into Soar and stored in the rete. instantiations are in instantiation.h, these store the bindings of productions as they are matched in the rete.
+Instantiations whose conditions all match are fired during specific phases - meaning their actions are
-*   match are fired during specific phases - meaning their actions are executed: preferences are asserted to create wmes, and/or RHS actions are executed.
+executed: preferences are asserted to create wmes, and/or RHS actions are executed.
-*   preference_struct is defined in gdatastructs.h store a pointer to the instantiation that created them, and when the instantiation no longer matches, the preference is retracted.
+*   `preference_struct` is defined in `preference.h`, stores a pointer to the instantiation that created it, and when the instantiation no longer matches,the preference is retracted.

 ## I want to add a new link!